-The Board of Trustees of The University of Alabama System named Dr. Stuart R. Bell president of The University of Alabama on June 18, 2015.
+Dr. Stuart R. Bell became the 29th president of The University of Alabama on June 18, 2015.

-With research interest in combustion engines, Bell has expertise in alternative fuels for engines, innovative engine designs and modeling of engine and engine processes.
-He founded and directed UA’s Center for Advanced Vehicle Technologies, an interdisciplinary research center.
+With research concentrations in combustion engines, Dr. Bell has expertise in fuels for engines, innovative engine designs and modeling of engine and engine processes.
+He founded and directed UA’s Center for Advanced Vehicle Technologies, an interdisciplinary research center producing new generations of engineers and scientists.
+Dr. Bell was also inducted as an Engineering Department Fellow by UA’s department of mechanical engineering.
+He was awarded the Society of Automotive Engineer’s Ralph Teetor Award for Outstanding Contributions to Research and Teaching and the T. Morris Hackney Faculty Leadership Award for the College of Engineering.

-An Abilene, Texas, native, Bell earned a nuclear engineering degree from Texas A&M University in 1979.
-He earned his master’s and doctorate degrees in mechanical engineering from Texas A&M in 1981 and 1986, respectively.
+An Abilene, Texas native, Dr. Bell earned a degree in nuclear engineering from Texas A&M in 1979.
+He earned his master’s and doctoral degrees in mechanical engineering from the same university in 1981 and 1986, respectively.

 Photos & Videos